 We all have a favorite comfort food (or two) and my husband’s is wonton soup.
 Originally from the cold and rainy Northwest, his cravings start kicking in like clock work, just as the post-Labor Day chill sets in.
 Yes, it does get cold in Vegas, wide temperature swings are a part of desert living.
 While we are fairly new to this vibrant town, we lived in the high desert of Lake Tahoe for many years, and have grown accustomed to quickly shifting from swim suits to hats and gloves, all within the same day…

 So, I thought I would surprise my husband with my first attempt at Wonton Soup.
 I altered the recipe from Semi-Homemade Cooking with Sandra Lee.
 She calls for 1 packet of oriental sesame dressiing mix.
-While we eat a ton of Asian-inspired food, this isn’t a regularly stocked item in our house, so I simply omitted it with no sacrafice.
+While we eat a ton of Asian-inspired food, this isn’t a regularly stocked item in our house, so I simply omitted it with no sacrifice.
 Also, while I usually have oyster sauce on hand, I was out, so I used tamari (soy sauce) instead.
 Also, the original recipe was for steamed wontons.
 A quick boil in some basic broth is all that is needed for your basic wonton soup, no bamboo steamer required.
-Okay, one last thing, the recipe calls for pork, certainly the best meat for wontons, but they do not sell any antibiotic-free pork in my area, so I use ground turkey instead.
-It is a fair substitute.
+We also opted for turkey for a leaner wonton!

 - 1 pound ground pork or turkey